0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Pretending like the silence is still alive
 ```

 Even after no response, he continues to be hopeful and daydreams about how it was before his lover stopped giving interest in him.
 He wants to continue to be disillusioned to his own perfect version of his relationship, even with the clear problems the relationship had.
 The lover's refusal to reciprocate, the lack of response, the absence of emotional connection are all signs that the relationship is dead.
-But instead of accepting this, the narrator pretends that the silence itself is alive.
+But instead of accepting this, the protagonist pretends that the silence itself is alive.
 He doesn't pretend the lover is speaking; he pretends the absence of speech still has life, still holds meaning, still offers a future, and provides a way to continue.
 He gains comfort in this lie, which will hurt him once the illusion starts to fall apart.

 ```ad-quote
 title: **wetdream** 1:B:5-8